tbm/homepage/content/debian/kirkwood/sheevaplug/install.md

 <h1>Installing Debian on Plug Computers</h1>

-This page describes how to install Debian 8 (jessie) on plug computers, such as the SheevaPlug and GuruPlug.
+This page describes how to install Debian 9 (stretch) on plug computers, such as the SheevaPlug and GuruPlug.

 The following devices are currently supported: